muratk5n/thirdwave/en/README.md

 ---

-"NATO-trained" (as opposed to being NATO) could have actually worked against Ukraine.
+"NATO-trained" (as opposed to being NATO) actually might have worked against Ukraine.
 NATO likely trained them as it trains itself, to be able to integrate indiv country's forces so they can fight together.
 That can make u lax; They did not think an integrated mil